OpenFAST/openfast/docs/source/user/subdyn/theory.rst

-The following sections discuss the integration of SubDyn within the FAST framework, the main coordinate systems used in the module, and the theory pertaining to the LFEB, the C-B reduction, and SIM.
+The following sections discuss the integration of SubDyn within the FAST framework, the main coordinate systems used in the module, and the theory pertaining to the LFEM, the C-B reduction, and SIM.
 The state-space formulations to be used in the time-domain simulation are also presented.
 The last section discusses the calculation of the base reaction calculation.
 For further details, see also :cite:`song2013`.